IBM/qiskit-qx-info/README.md

   >We acknowledge use of the IBM Q for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.

-Devices should be cited using the following format (here using ibmqx2 as the example):
+Devices should be cited using the following format (here using Yorktown as the example):

 * 5-qubit backend: IBM Q team, "IBM Q 5 Yorktown backend specification V1.1.0," (2018).
 Retrieved from https://ibm.biz/qiskit-yortkown